joshhornby/joshhornby.github.io/_posts/2026-02-06-working-with-designers.md

 For anything involving animation, state transitions, or complex data, sit together and work through it.
 The designer understands what they want to achieve; you understand what's achievable.
 Meet in the middle.

-## Having the Pushback Conversation
+## Having the pushback conversation

 Sometimes you need to say no, or at least "not like this."
 These conversations go badly when they feel like engineering vetoing design.
 They go well when they feel like problem-solving together.